makerspacelt/pcb-mill/README.md

 The documentation will be updated, in the mean time, progress will be reported in [timeline](timeline.md)

+# Setup workstation
+1. Install docker and docker compose on your system [Docker instalation instructions](https://docs.docker.com/get-docker/)
+2. Clone this repository.
+3. Open CMD in workstation directory.
+4. Type `docker-compose up -d`

+This should start [Cncjs] server at (http://localhost:8000), and [Flatcam] desktop application.
+If you ever close [Flatcam], run the same command again and it should re-open.

+If you need to you can set this up on system startup, but this will not be covered here.

+# Cncjs
+# Flatcam

 # TODO
 - [x] - Figure out spindle wiring.
 - [x] - Connect spindle to CNC shield.